Adam Palmquist

 Research Interest

 Palmquist's research portfolio encompasses a broad spectrum of interests within applied research, chiefly focusing on the intersection of gamification and technology design as it relates to lifelong learning and the extent to which organizational stakeholders support the adoption and integration of instructional technology.
 His work is principally characterized by its collaborative nature, with a significant portion of his research endeavours being undertaken in partnership with various entities within the industry sector.
 Central themes in Palmquist's academic inquiries include generative AI, learning analytics, and game analytics, all of which play a pivotal role in his investigations into gamification.
-Moreover, his expertise extends into the realm of virtual reality (VR) games and game development, areas in which he examines the underlying factors that drive motivation and engagement in game-based learning environments.
+Moreover, his expertise extends into virtual reality (VR) games and game development, where he examines the underlying factors that drive motivation and engagement in game-based learning environments.
 Palmquist's interest in the dynamics of group processes in workplace learning, where he explores the frameworks and efficacy of the learning organization.

 PhD Supervision